 - Data Representation

-These aspects will be assessed in 4 sets of 30 minute exams and a programming project.
+These aspects will be assessed in 2 papers, one and a half hours long each.

-The full Computer Science GCSE via OCR will be available as an option as a two year course in 2022-2023 onwards.
+The full Computer Science GCSE via OCR isavailable as an option as a two year course.

 For further information, please follow this link: https://www.ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/specification-at-a-glance/